emberjs/rfcs/text/0000-ember-new-lang.md

 Unrecognised language subtag, "uk".
 ```

-#### Common Misunderstandings with --language
+#### Common Misunderstandings

-Common misunderstandings will be handled by a friendly error message such as `--language typescript` or `-l glimmer`.
+A developer may encounter the flag and make incorrect assumptions about what it can mean.
+Such as, `-l typescript` or `-l glimmer`.
+Such incorrect assumptions will be manually caught by the implementation and the developer will be shown a friendly error message such as the following:

 ```bash
 ember new my-app --language typescript